About Us

 Wassim Razzouk

-“My grandfather, Jacob Razzouk (known also as Hagop or “the tattooist”), was the first tattoo artist in this country to use an electric tattoo machine (which was powered by a car battery) and the first to use color as well.
-Many artists have learned from him and he has been mentioned in many books and magazines that discuss the history of tattooing (especially religious and Christian tattoos).
+“My grandfather, Jacob Razzouk (known as Hagop or "the tattooist"), was the first tattoo artist in the region to use an electric tattoo machine powered by a car battery.
+He was also the first to use color in tattoos.
+Many artists learned from him, and he has been mentioned in numerous books and magazines discussing the history of tattooing, particularly religious and Christian tattoos.

-He had learned the art from his father who learned it from his father and the ancestors who came from Egypt and brought with them the wooden hand-carved stamps that act as stencils for the religious designs of motifs inspired from the bible such as the crucifixion, the ascension, the Madonna, etc… Pilgrims would stand in line waiting for their turn to be tattooed with either a cross or another design of their choice with the date as certification to their pilgrimage to the Holy Land and as a souvenir.
-Many Pilgrims would visit another time in a different year and have the date of that year added to the tattoo.
+Jacob learned the art from his father, who had also been taught by his father, continuing a lineage of expertise.
+Our ancestors brought wooden hand-carved stamps from Egypt that served as stencils for religious designs inspired by biblical motifs such as the crucifixion, the ascension, and the Madonna.
+Pilgrims would queue to be tattooed with crosses or other designs of their choice, often including the date as a certification of their pilgrimage to the Holy Land and as a keepsake.
+Many pilgrims returned in subsequent years to add new dates to their tattoos.